Why isn't the central Shi'a tenet of Imamah mentioned in the Qur'an as a Pillar of Islam

 The Sunni answer to the above would be that the Sunni Caliphate, the Usul al-Fiqh, the Maqasid al-Shariah, and the Pillars of Islam can all be extracted and found in different parts of the Quran and Prophetic Hadith that are interpreted as a whole and that the general ideas for these principles are found in the Quran in the form of specific cases, from which the principle is extracted by the scholar.
 Now this is all fine and dandy, but then the principles of Shia Islam must be seen in a similar light.

-From the beginning Shia have always argued that the principle of Imamat - heredtary religious leadership that is selected by God - is found in the Qur’an and Prophetic Hadith even accepted by Sunnis.
+From the beginning, Shias have argued that the principle of Imamat - hereditary religious leadership that is selected by God - is found in the Qur’an and Prophetic Hadith even accepted by Sunnis.
 In the Qur’an, the Imamat is described through various names and titles such as:

 - God always appoints successors to a Prophet from the family members and descendants of that Prophet, often called Imams, Khalifahs, Heirs (wurathah), Descendants (dhurriyyah), Family (ahl al-bayt), and Progeny (al) in the Qur’an and these descendants of Prophets are granted both Prophethood, the Kitab (a symbol for continuous Divine Guidance) and Hukm (theoretical and practical wisdom to judge).
 When prior Prophets have successors (who are not always new prophets), then Prophet Muhammad should also have a successor.
 For example, here are specific cases mentioned in the Qur’an and the Bible contains more examples: